Requesting a payment arrangement

 - you do not file your tax returns, such as tax returns on your self-assessed taxes or income taxes.

-You will always be notified if your payment arrangement lapses.
+The automatic system will notify you if your payment arrangement lapses.
 After the arrangement has lapsed, the Tax Administration sends the unpaid taxes to the enforcement authorities for recovery.
 Unpaid VAT, withholdings and employer's health insurance contributions may also be published on the public protest list.
 In addition, the tax debts of business enterprises may be published in the tax debt register.

 Please note: The Tax Administration will not grant a new payment arrangement for taxes included in a lapsed arrangement.